Neera Tanden’s confirmation fight is the first morality play of post-Trump Washington

 “I think this is all cartoonish at this point,” said Podesta, who founded CAP.
 “They concede she’s qualified, so they all of a sudden are going to set a totally different standard for her about the way politics has been conducted over the last couple of years.”

 Washington is undergoing an awkward realignment.
-Tanden’s confirmation hearings coincided with the impeachment trial of Donald Trump, which meant senators weighing whether Tanden’s rude tweets should disqualify her from running the White House budget office were, at the same time, weighing whether Trump’s exhortations to his followers, march to the Capitol and “fight like hell” in the run-up to a deadly insurrection, should disqualify him from serving as president.
+Tanden’s confirmation hearings coincided with Trump’s impeachment trial, which meant senators weighing whether Tanden’s rude tweets should disqualify her from running the White House budget office were, at the same time, weighing whether Trump’s exhortations to his followers, march to the Capitol and “fight like hell” in the run-up to a deadly insurrection, should disqualify him from serving as president.

 One of these senators was John Neely Kennedy, the Louisiana Republican.
 “It must suck to be that dumb,” he said of House Speaker Nancy Pelosi (D-Calif.) at a 2019 rally with Trump.